-Student & Alumni Organizations & Groups
+Student Organizations & Groups

 Contacts for these groups can be found on Carleton's official Student Orgs page.

 Collective for Women's Issues (CWI) is a discussion and support group for women on campus exploring issues from a female perspective.
 Part discussion group, part check-in, the group meets Thursdays at 8:00pm in WA (Berg) House and provides a safe space for women to talk about issues that matter to them.
 All genders are welcome to the discussion; the check-in is for self-identified women.
 Contact Ellie (durlinge) with questions.
 Get on their listserv: Collective for Women's Issues (CWI)

 Women in Economics increases the involvement of women in the field of economics.
 We host alumni panels and group discussions to encourage women to get involved.
 Contact Ericka (tyagie), Emily (starrem), or Lindsey (maini) with questions.

 Women in Math and Science (WhIMS) exists as an internal support network and an external outreach program for women interested in math and science.
 A major goal is to provide Carleton women with new opportunites, information and encouragement in their pursuit of math and science-related careers.
 We do so by offering conference attendance opportunites, trips to the Twin Cities science venues and regular meetings with female math and science faculty.
 As an outreach program, WhIMS works with organizations such as the Girl Scouts to plan math and science activity days designed to expose a younger group to the possibilities of math and science.